oracle/node-oracledb/doc/api.md

 The number of seconds after which idle connections (unused in the pool) may be terminated.
 Idle connections are terminated only when the pool is accessed.

-If `poolTimeout` is set to 0, then idle connections are never terminated.
+The default value is 60.

 This optional property overrides the [`oracledb.poolTimeout`](#propdbpooltimeout) property.